apartyka/directory/README.md

-# directory
-The home for files submitted to Updox's UI coding challenge

 ###Steps to get up and running:
 * clone this repo
 * using terminal or other command line tool, `cd` to your chosen project directory